phoang7/youtube_video_mp4_downloader/README.md

 # youtube_video_mp4_downloader
 YouTube Video MP4 Downloader.
-Downloads and extracts YouTube videos into separate audio and video mp4 files, then merges them back together (creates 3 files max if downloading + merging both audio and video streams).
+Downloads and extracts YouTube videos into separate audio and video mp4 files, then merges them back together (creates up to 4 files if downloading, converting, and merging both audio + video streams).
 Useful for avoiding ads on the YouTube player.
 Downloads at highest quality possible for both audio and video automatically, but quality can manually selected for both.

 ## Prerequisites